All Blog Posts

 Scan your website for free with Cookiebot CMP

-One of the aims of the PEC is precisely to ensure that there is no risk of states and municipalities legislating or interfering in the application of the LGPD.
+One of the aims of the PEC is to ensure that there is no risk of states and municipalities legislating or interfering in the application of the LGPD.

 LGPD – Brazil’s data protection law